-However, mutual-aid frequency sharing agreements are only valid in the specific shared frequency other than in the specified local area.
+27 However, mutual-aid frequency sharing agreements are only valid in the specific shared frequency other than in the specified local area.

 28 location where they originated.
-These agreements do not authorize the use of a only exception may occur when an agency holds a National
+These agreements do not authorize the use of a

 31 NIFC national fire frequencies are not to be used for these agreements.
 The